flavour/fence/README.md

 ## Attribution

-Portions of this project are derived from Anthropic's [sandbox-runtime](https://github.com/anthropic-experimental/sandbox-runtime) (Apache-2.0).
-This repository contains modifications and additional original work.
+This project was inspired by Anthropic's [sandbox-runtime](https://github.com/anthropic-experimental/sandbox-runtime).